Playinwitme

 "Playinwitme" is a song by American rapper and singer Kyle featuring fellow American singer Kehlani.
 The two had previously collaborated on the former's 2015 single "Just a Picture".
 The song was released for digital download and streaming on March 15, 2018, and serves as the third single from his debut studio album Light of Mine (2018).
 It was produced by Superduperbrick, Naz, Jake Troth, and M-Phazes.

 Remixes

-On August 20, 2018, a remix to the song was released featuring Logic.
-Later on January 8, 2019, another remix was released featuring Jay Park.
+On August 20, 2018, a remix to the song was released with an additional feature from Logic.
+Later on November 29, 2018, another remix was released featuring Jay Park in place of Kehlani.